jzonthemtn/hashitalks2021-terraform-nlp/README.md

 ### Building the Containers

 This project uses Docker containers for model training and serving.
 One container is used for training an NLP NER model and another container is used to serve a model via a simple REST API.
+Refer to each container's Dockerfile for details on the training and serving.
+The NLP is handled by [Flair](https://github.com/flairNLP/flair).

 * You will want to modify the `build-image.sh` scripts to use your DockerHub username instead of mine.
 * You also need to update the DockerHub username in the Terraform scripts regarding the image definitions.